Betterez/btrz-simple-dao/README.md

 An alternative to the `aggregate` method on SimpleDao, but is meant to be used with `for` method (see above).
 Same options of `aggregate` applies.

     let innerCursor = simpleDao.for(Account).findAggregate([{"$match": {...}}, {"$unwind": {...}}, ...]); //Returns an inner cursor with all the aggregates for the account collection.

+### .removeById(id)

+It will perform a `remove` on the collection that the operator have been created for (see above on the `for` method to understand how the collection name is set) with the query {_id: id}.

+    simpleDao.for(Account).removeById(SimpleDao.objectId("55b27c2a74757b3c5e121b0e")); //Returns a promise that will resolve to the remove result: {ok: 1, n: 1} where n is the count of deleted documents.

+You can pass anything to the id not just ObjectID, it will depend on what do you use to generate the `_id` in the mongo collections.

+### .remove(query)

+It will perform a `remove` on the collection that the operator have been created for (see above on the `for` method to understand how the collection name is set) with the given query.

+    simpleDao.for(Account).remove({name: "super"}); //Returns a promise that will resolve to the remove result: {ok: 1, n: 5} where n is the count of deleted documents.

 ### .update(query, update, options)